TableCheck-Labs/tablecheck-ruby-take-home/README.md

 ## Requirements:
 ### E-commerce Platform:
 Create a basic e-commerce platform with the following features:
-* Import product from CSV (name, category, qty, default price).
-A sample CSV is provided.
+* Import products from CSV (name, category, qty, default price).
+The inventory CSV is provided [here](https://github.com/TableCheck-Labs/tablecheck-ruby-take-home/blob/main/inventory.csv).
-* Show product details (including the dynamic price)
+* Show product details (including the dynamic price).
 * Place orders, where orders contain a list of products (ID, Qty, price per item).
 Successful order placements should decrease the inventory and fail if the inventory is low.
 * A Dynamic Pricing Engine.
 Implement a pricing engine that adjusts product prices based on:
   * Demand: Increase price if the product is frequently added to carts or purchased.